We also hold the opinion that poo doesn’t belong on your carpet.

 Let us paint you a picture of what you can look forward to:

 - Having to go on walks less often; meaning better schedules where you can better balance work, life, and poos.

 - Sleeping through the night.
 All 8 hours.
 Unless you wake up from nightmares about slipping on wee.

 - An increasingly reliable puppy, ready to grow into a polite adult dog with full knowledge of toilet etiquette.

-The rumors are true – the more effort you put in, the quicker smelly accidents can be forgotten about.
+The rumours are true – the more effort you put in; the quicker smelly accidents can be forgotten about.

 You can do it!

 Giving your puppy too much freedom in the house

 Puppies have tiny bladders that fill rather quickly.
 If they’re given too much freedom to go explore the house without you, they’ll probably go wherever looks appropriate.